<--

 That matters because the original motivation behind VPNs was not “hide my IP,” but: “Make a remote device behave like it is securely attached to a private network.”

-In this post, I’ll explain one of the simplest ways to set up a modern anti-sniffing VPN solution for personal use, without a VPC.
+In this post, I’ll explain one of the simplest ways to set up a modern anti-sniffing VPN solution for personal use.

 Hardware